NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: vs. LaBraM: Downstream Task Performance

 \section{\sys vs. LaBraM: Downstream Task Performance}

-We compare the downstream task performance of \sys with LaBraM when both models are pre-trained \textbf{and} fine-tuned on the same datasets and with an identical training regime.
-We use 10-fold subject-independent cross-validation to evaluate models on the four classification benchmarks described in \S\ref{sec:downstream}.
-Table~\ref{table: sota_codebook} shows that, when all else is equal, \sys achieves 1\%--13\% higher balanced accuracy than LaBraM on all tasks, demonstrating the effectiveness of our tokenizer in training codebook-based models.
+We compare the downstream task performance of \sys with LaBraM when both models are \textbf{pre-trained and fine-tuned on the same datasets} and with an identical training regime.
+We use a 10-fold subject-independent cross-validation to evaluate models on four classification benchmarks (Motor, Memory, Sleep, Eyes) as described in \S\ref{apx:downstream_finetuning_analysis}.
+Table~\ref{table: sota_codebook} shows that, when all training settings are equal, \sys achieves higher balanced accuracy than LaBraM on all tasks (up to 13\%), demonstrating the effectiveness of our tokenizer in training codebook-based models.